Orhan Pamuk: The Museum of Innocence

 In May 2007, Pamuk was among the jury members at the Cannes Film Festival headed by British director Stephen Frears.
 He completed his next novel, Masumiyet Müzesi (The Museum of Innocence) in the summer of 2008 - the first novel he published after receiving the 2006 Nobel Prize in Literature.

 Pamuk created an actual Museum of Innocence, consisting of everyday objects tied to the narrative, and housed them at an Istanbul house he purchased.
 Pamuk collaborated on a documentary "The Innocence of Memories" that expanded on his Museum of Innocence.
 Pamuk stated that "(Museum of Dreams will) tell a different version of the love story set in Istanbul through objects and Grant Gee’s wonderful new film".
 In both Snow and the Museum of Innocence Pamuk describes tragic love-stories, where men fall in love with beautiful women at first sight.
 Pamuk's heroes tend to be educated men who fall tragically in love with beauties, but who seem doomed to a decrepit loneliness.

 In 2013, Pamuk invited Grazia Toderi, whose work he admired, to design a work for the Museum of Innocence in Istanbul.
 Their collaboration culminated in the exhibition Words and Stars.
 Words and Stars opened on 2 April 2017, at the MART (Museo di Arte Moderna e Contemporanea di Trento e Rovereto), and which explores "the inclination of man to explore space and innate vocation to question the stars."
 The show was curated by Gianfranco Maraniello.
 It also showed from 4 November 2016 to 29 March 2017 from 5–6 November 2016 at the Palazzo Madama, Piazza Castello, Turin, and at Infini-to, the Planetarium of Turin (Infini.to - Planetario di Torino, Museo dell'Astronomia e dello Spazio) by invitation.

+In 2026, a series based on the novel The Museum of Innocence was released on Netflix.
+Pamuk stars as himself, and some scenes were filmed at the Museum of Innocence.